Parson Russell Terrier

 Famous Parson Russell Terriers

 The organization of the PRT as a specific breed only happened very recently.
 This has given it little opportunity to obtain celebrity or even notoriety on its own.
-One of its forbears, however, may be associated with the most famous dog image of all time.
+One of its forbears, however, may be the most famous dog image of all time.
 It is an 1899 painting of a small dog listening to an old-fashioned gramophone entitled “His Master’s Voice”.
-A version of this image later became the trademark of RCA.View all 83 animals that start with P
+A version of this image later became the trademark of RCA.View all 178 animals that start with P

 Parson Russell Terrier FAQs (Frequently Asked Questions)